 Special Event Applications

-Guidance is available on the Empire State Development website (https://esd.ny.gov) under "Guidance on Essential Businesses"
+For additional guidance, visit the Empire State Development website under "Guidance on Essential Businesses" at https://esd.ny.gov/

 Special Event Applications